MrRGnome/PayMeBTC-client/README.md

 This mode has zero included dependancies and requires only the PayMeBTC.html file.
 Simply open it and follow the instructions.
 You must have a LND node for this mode to work and you must manually configure it and PayMeBTC.

 ## Electron Mode
 This mode uses the same PayMeBTC.html file but wraps it in electron to enable automation and quality of life features.
 Recommended for unsophisticated users.
+To use run `npm install` and then `npm start`.

 ## Headless Mode
 This mode is identical to Electron Mode except it does not include a UI.
 Instead the application is configures using .env variables.
 You can place a .env file in the same directory as PayMEBTC.html with the follow contents: